what is a scientist?

 Beyond salary, some science roles offer enticing perks.
 Depending on the employer, you might have access to bonuses, benefits, and even opportunities like company cars.
 Remember, seizing these advantages could enhance your overall compensation package.

 Wondering what you can earn as a scientist?
-Find out immediately with the Randstad salary checker!
+Find out immediately with the salary comparison tool!
 You can quickly and easily see what the average salary of a scientist is.

 types of scientists